-Distinctions made between mind and body help reinforce our belief in free will, whether implicit or implied.
+Distinctions made between mind and body help reinforce our belief in free will, whether implicit or implied (p.587, 591).
 This, “If I can think it, I can do it” sense of personal control is too tempting to resist.
-Alas, it is misleading; it neglects much of biology’s role in thought and action, and the interplay between them.
+However, this is misleading for it neglects much of biology’s role in thought and action, and the interplay between them.
 The separate mind – body paradigm promotes an overly positive human self-image, i.e., we’re not mere animals, we’re Homo sapiens, wise and learned animals and therefore superior.

 The Chinese word Xin may offer a more accurate view of mind and body.
 Xin (心) translates as: heart; mind; feeling; intention; centre; core.
 This blurs the sharp distinction between heart and mind, feeling and thinking.
 The mind – body division falls away.
 Chapter 56 hints at what remains… This is known as mysterious sameness.

 Finding cognition as less magnificent than we believed can only increase self-understanding.
 This puts another nail in the coffin of free will, moving us closer to regaining our membership in the animal kingdom.